verrazzano/docs/content/en/docs/setup/uninstall/uninstall.md

 $ kubectl delete verrazzano <name of custom resource>
 ```

-To monitor the console log of the uninstall:
+To monitor the Console log of the uninstall:

 ```
 $ kubectl logs \